-In Summer of 2025, Dannie’s best friend Bella introduces her to her new fiance, a man named Greg.
+In the summer of 2025, Dannie’s best friend, Bella, introduces her to her new fiance, a man named Greg.
 Dannie instantly recognizes him as the man from her intimate dream.
 They all vacation together, and Bella becomes pregnant, only to realize later that it is a rare form of ovarian cancer.
-The whole time the story is unfolding, the reader is imagining that Bella’s potential death and Dannie’s probable breaking up with David is leading she and Greg on a trajectory to being together, to finding their happily ever after.
-This tension and hope is always present during the story.
+The whole time the story is unfolding, the reader is imagining that Bella’s potential death and Dannie’s probable breaking up with David is leading her and Greg on a trajectory to being together and finding their happily ever after.
+This tension and hope are always present during the story.

 What I Loved

 I genuinely had no idea where Serle was going with this piece, which I loved.
 I am really good at predicting plot lines and tropes, but this one really threw me for a loop.
 There were so many twists along the way which intrigued me to keep reading.

 I also adored the gastronomic descriptions in this book.
 In only a few words, Rebecca Serle repeatedly painted a picture of New York food culture by splashing out ingredients and nationalities.
 Food was also such a big part of the relationships in the book.
 Characters often talked over food, made decisions over food, and comforted themselves with food.
 I felt like I was with the young, pretty, successful women eating at a trendy cafe or having a takeout salad in the park.
 This element of food united the storyline throughout.

 I love books that don’t have wholly evil villains or perfectly righteous main characters, and this was one of them.
 The closest we came to an evil villain was Jill, Bella’s absent mother with selfish tendencies.
 Still, we learn in the end that she was the reason Bella and Dannie were able to go to school together and be friends.
 Even Dannie had some major hangups of her own (she was over-controlling, playing games with David, keeping secrets from him).